The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

 \subsubsection{Intervention Design}

 The identified interventions on user-centered misinformation interventions vary greatly in their starting point.
 The digital support approaches and concepts are as diverse as the possibilities for protecting users from the effects of misinformation (e.g., deleting problematic content, warning, or strengthening media literacy).
 In an iterative process, nine intervention designs were identified based on the literature.
 Interventions could be assigned to multiple intervention designs, as they often used combinations.
-The majority of interventions proposes or evaluates \textit{correction/debunking} of misleading contents (45 stand-alone interventions and 16 interventions in combination with other interventions designs within 51 publications) and often represents a quite natural behaviour of social media usage rather than an artificially generated technical countermeasure.
+The majority of interventions propose or evaluate \textit{correction/debunking} of misleading contents ({65} stand-alone interventions and {30} interventions in combination with other intervention designs within {79} publications) and often represents a quite natural behavior of social media usage rather than an artificially generated technical countermeasure.
 For instance, many publications in that context evaluate whether corrections by users in the comment section of a post are effective in reducing belief in misleading content (e.g., \citep{martel_youre_2021}).
-Some of those interventions include a link to fact checking websites, where the misleading content is debunked.
-This can be implemented both naturally by users in the comment section posting debunking links or digital interventions automatically exposing users to debunking (e.g., link to correcting source or user rebuttal within a comment/reply to a social media post).
-Many interventions do not necessarily expose users to content debunking or rebuttals but give an explicit \textit{warning} that a content is (potentially) misleading (15 stand-alone interventions and 17 interventions in combination within 24 publications).
+Some of those interventions include a link to fact-checking websites, where the misleading content is debunked.
+This can be implemented both naturally by users in the comment section posting debunking links or digital interventions automatically exposing users to debunking (e.g., link to correcting source or user rebuttal within a comment/reply to a social media post or {exposure to automatically generated counterfactual explanations \citep{dai_ask_2022}}). {Thus, interventions vary in terms of who is the arbiter of credibility assessment.
+While some are expert-based or rely on algorithm decisions, others rely on crowdsourcing of the community \citep{drolsbach_diffusion_2023}.
+For instance, a browser extension allows users to suggest alternative headlines as a crowdsourced odd case for corrections, which are then presented to other users, empowering them to more actively participate in news consumption \citep{jahanbakhsh_our_2022}.
+The dimension of who decides what is wrong or right within corrections and other intervention types was not systematically covered by our taxonomy but constitutes a relevant research area that has already been addressed by several studies \citep{jahanbakhsh_our_2022, hannak_get_2014, vraga_using_2017}.} Many interventions do not only expose users to content debunking or rebuttals but give an explicit \textit{warning} that the content is (potentially) misleading ({19} stand-alone interventions and {38} interventions in combination within {41} publications).
 Those warnings reach from warning labels like stop signs, to textual warnings, e.g., ``This post was disputed!''.